pablohpsilva/VittaBI/README.md

 * Name: VittaBI
 * App URL: [pablohpsilva.github.io/VittaBI](https://pablohpsilva.github.io/VittaBI)
+* Backend tools and technology: NodeJS and ExpressJS
+* Frontend tools and technology: ReactJS ecosystem and Recharts
 * Description:

 This application idea is trying to use BI on [Vitta](https://vitta.me) database and gather informations to answer questions like: